bent3well/CourseraGCdataproject/README.md

 #CourseraGCdataproject ReadMe
 ###Project for Getting and Cleaning Data Course on Coursera

+The files included with this project include:

+1. ttgroupmeans.txt - a tidy data set that includes the calculated mean of each measurement/feature for each subject across on each activity
+2. run_analysis.R - the R script used to do these conversions
+3. CodeBook.md - a description of what is accomplished by the run_analysis.R script
+4. README.md - an overview of this submission for the Coursera Getting and Cleaning Data Assignment

 #### Assignment requirements
 ##### Throughout the script and this README, notes (#1, #2,...) will indicate which number from numbers 1-5 below is being completed is being completed
 You should create one R script called run_analysis.R that does the following.